chromium/chromium/chrome/common/extensions/api/_features.md

 9A0417016F345C934A1A88F55CA17C05014EEEBA  -
 ```

-Add the ID to the whitelist or blacklist for the desired feature.
+Add the ID to the allowlist or blocklist for the desired feature.
 It is also
 often useful to link the crbug next to the id hash, e.g.:
 ```
-"whitelist": [
+"allowlist": [
   "9A0417016F345C934A1A88F55CA17C05014EEEBA"  // crbug.com/<num>
 ]
 ```